coalition-ir/incident-response-plan-template/README.md

 ### Contact Us

-For professional assistance with incident response, or with customizing, implementing, or testing your plan, please contact us at contact@counteractive.net or [(888) 925-5765](tel:+18889255765).
+For professional assistance with incident response, or with customizing, implementing, or testing your plan (or for exceptional cyber insurance), please visit https://www.coalitioninc.com.

 ## License